ddeyalla/popmint-frontend-personal/README.md

 - **Interactive Canvas Editor**: A drag-and-drop canvas powered by React Konva where ad elements (images, text, shapes) can be arranged and edited.
 The canvas store provides methods like `addImage` and `addText` to insert elements, along with tools to move, resize, and style them.

-- **AI-Powered Ad Generation**: A built-in AI “ad agent” chat interface generates ad concepts from your prompts.
+- **AI-Powered Ad Generation**: A built-in AI "ad agent" chat interface generates ad concepts from your prompts.
 Users input product details or links, and the agent returns text suggestions and images.
 (In the current code, AI calls are simulated, but real integration would use an OpenAI-based backend.)
-The example implementation shows a user prompt (“Create an ad for a mango flavored protein powder…”) and the agent outputting feedback and new images.
+The example implementation shows a user prompt ("Create an ad for a mango flavored protein powder...") and the agent outputting feedback and new images.

 - **Product Input Support**: Users can enter a product URL or drop images onto the canvas.
 This helps tailor the ads to real products.
-The UI even highlights when you can drop images (showing a “Drop images here” overlay) and lets you upload multiple images simultaneously.
+The UI even highlights when you can drop images (showing a "Drop images here" overlay) and lets you upload multiple images simultaneously.

-- **Ad-Type Suggestions**: Quick suggestion buttons (e.g., “Facebook ad”, “Instagram ad”, “Product ad”, “Discount ad”) are provided to help define the ad style.
+- **Ad-Type Suggestions**: Quick suggestion buttons (e.g., "Facebook ad", "Instagram ad", "Product ad", "Discount ad") are provided to help define the ad style.
 Clicking one of these tags autofills the prompt area.

 - **Iterative Feedback Loop**: After generation, the agent asks for feedback and offers further revisions.
-For instance, it might say “What do you think about the ads?
-If you want to try a different concept, edit or want more variants, drop your thoughts in the chat”.
-This allows you to continue refining the ad creative until you’re satisfied.
+For instance, it might say "What do you think about the ads?
+If you want to try a different concept, edit or want more variants, drop your thoughts in the chat".
+This allows you to continue refining the ad creative until you're satisfied.

 - **Multiple Variants & Images**: The AI can output multiple image variants.
-In the demo code, after fixing issues, the agent “creates 5 more variants” of the ad and returns a list of image URLs.
+In the demo code, after fixing issues, the agent "creates 5 more variants" of the ad and returns a list of image URLs.
 You can then click or drag these images onto the canvas for further editing or selection.

 ---